rxseven/onigiri-webapp/README.md

 - CI/CD with GitHub, Travis CI, Coveralls, and Heroku
 - App deploying with Docker *(in progress)*

-> Note: the complete guidelines are available in [this project](https://github.com/rxseven/setup-react-app).
+> Link: the complete guidelines are available in [this project](https://github.com/rxseven/setup-react-app).

 [Back to top](#table-of-contents)